|TyEL basic insurance|

 The company’s main business functions are pension services, insurance services, client relationship management, and investment operations, including their support functions.
-Essential risks are related to investments, information technology, the networked operation of the pension system, and to adjusting the control system and operating models to changes in the operating environment and legislation.
+Essential risks are related to investments, information management, the networked operation of the pension system, and to adjusting the control system and operating models to changes in the operating environment and legislation.

-Varma’s most important operational requirement is to manage all pension and insurance transactions correctly and on time.
+Varma’s most important operational requirement is to manage all pension benefits and insurance transactions correctly and on time.

 Financially the most important risks are those concerning investment operations.

 Other risks are those connected with management information, corporate image, functional shortcomings and/or incorrect use of information systems, incorrect handling of information, incorrect interpretation of provisions and regulations, incorrect handling of investments, the company’s physical operating environment, efficient use of resources, disturbance-free operation of the European payment and securities settlement system, and the underwriting business, which is the company’s own responsibility.